Many women who decide to have an abortion still want to have a baby in the future. But how does having an abortion affect a future pregnancy?

 One study found that a medical abortion carried no increased risk of:

 A surgical abortion is when the fetus is removed using suction and a sharp, spoon-shaped tool called a curet.
 This type of abortion is also called dilation and curettage (D and C).

 In rare cases, a surgical abortion can cause scarring to the uterine wall (Asherman syndrome).
 You may be at increased risk for uterine wall scarring if you’ve have had multiple surgical abortions.
 Scarring might make it more difficult to get pregnant in the future.
 It may also increase the chances of miscarriage and stillbirth.

 It’s extremely important that an abortion is performed by a licensed medical provider in a safe and sterile environment.

 Any abortion procedure not carried out by a doctor is considered and can lead to immediate complications as well as later problems with fertility and overall health.

 Pregnancy tests look for a high level of a hormone called human chorionic gonadotropin (hCG).
 Pregnancy hormones decline rapidly after an abortion but don’t completely diminish to normal levels right away.

-It can take anywhere from 16 days up to 2 months for hCG levels in the body to fall below the levels detected by a pregnancy test.
+It can take anywhere from for hCG levels in the body to fall below the levels detected by a pregnancy test.
 If you take a pregnancy test within that time frame, you’re likely to test positive whether you’re still pregnant or not.